 Building an investment portfolio requires a similar process.
 Somehow, we must refine or filter the approximately 43,000 globally publicly listed securities down to an investment strategy that best meets our financial goals (If you included non-traded investments the number of choices is astronomical so let’s decide to stick with listed securities because they are liquid and subject to constant market scrutiny).
 Each investor is unique.

 Just like hauling off all of the river sand, we could buy all global stocks fairly easily and cheaply using a global index fund or three.
-That’s actually not a bad portfolio.
+That actually might not be a bad portfolio.

 You’d have maximum diversification, which is generally a good thing, and fairly low costs.
 Just like our gold speculator, however, you as an individual might have some needs and preferences that would benefit from eliminating some of these global investments in exchange for different portfolio characteristics.
 You’d be trading less diversification for some benefits.